jakelangham/kestrel/paper/paper.md

 effects of the basal geometry and a regularisation that ensures the model is well-posed as an initial value problem.

-Despite the relative simplicity of our approach, morphodynamic simulations involve many free parameters, which are not all directly measurable for real world scenarios.
+Even in the most straightforward cases, morphodynamic simulations involve many free parameters, which are not all directly measurable for real world scenarios.
 Proper calibration and an appreciation of the uncertainties present at each stage of the modelling process is essential to obtain reliable results from `Kestrel`.
-Examples and guidance for getting started may be found in our documentation.
+Examples and guidance for getting started may be found in our documentation, which includes details of the currently available model closures and their associated parameters.
 Results from `Kestrel` simulations have thus far been used in the following scientific publications:
 [@Jenkins:2023;@Langham:2023]. `Kestrel` also forms the backend for the `LaharFlow` volcanic hazard model [@Laharflow:2023].